-Scheme Assessment May 2018
+Scheme Assessment

-It is important to note that while the Tongariro River catchment is considered as one of the key factors contributing to the river channel and floodway dynamics, this assessment relates primarily to the flood scheme reaches, and does not extend further upstream or downstream.

-The inspections and assessment were undertaken by the Taupo Zone River Management Officer, Taupo Zone Manager, ICM's Principal Technical Advisor Ghassan Basheer and Tonkin and Taylor Consultants' Senior Environmental Engineer David Bauma.
-Both Ghassan Basheer and David Bouma have been involved in the investigations, design, and construction of the Tongariro River Scheme.
-They have also kept an overview of all changes and reviews of the scheme.
+This assessment relates primarily to the flood scheme reach, and does not extend further upstream or downstream.
+This assessment was undertaken by the Taupo Zone River Management Officer, Taupo Zone Manager, ICM's Principal Technical Advisor, and Tonkin and Taylor Consultants' Senior Environmental Engineer.

-Tongariro River Reach - (Hydro Pool to State Highway 1 Bridge)
+Tongariro River Reach (Hydro Pool to State Highway 1 Bridge)

-This reach of the river starts upstream of the Kutai Street/Tahawai Street stopbank along the true left bank of the river.
-The pool is shallow, wide and accessible from the left bank above the stopbanks section.
-The river bank along the Tahawai Street stopbank is on a bend and is protected by a rock revetment.
-A prominent deep river channel runs hard against the rock protection and a shallow narrow flanks the right of a central gravel island.
-Works have been performed to divert part of the river flow through the right by enlarging the channel and by creating a partial flow barrier.
-The barrier is simply river boulders placed strategically in the wide and shallow pool above to deflect the flow to the right channel.
+This reach of the river starts upstream of the Kutai Street/Tahawai Street stop bank.
+The river bank along the Tahawai Street stop bank is protected by a rock revetment.
+A prominent deep river channel runs hard against the rock protection and a shallow narrow channel flanks the right of a central gravel island.